 Natural Running Shoes

 A good alternative or supplement to the more “classic” running shoes can be to run in bare feet or very light shoes with great flexibility and with a low drop.
-The trend took off a few years ago when author and runner Christopher McDougall wrote the running bestseller “Born to Run” about a Mexican Native American tribe who ran long and fast with very simple shoes.
+A few years ago, the trend took off when author and runner Christopher McDougall wrote the running bestseller “Born to Run” about a Mexican Native American tribe who ran long and fast with very simple shoes.
 Without being harmed, and several of us remember Zola Budd.
 Budd’s career was unusual in that she mainly trained and raced barefoot.

 It helped to shift focus from the more classic perception of running shoes, running style and the way of running.
 The technique is a crucial factor here.
 The Natural Running phenomenon itself can be attacked in several ways.
 There are many techniques, and it is cultivated in a myriad of variants such as Pose-running, where you work with technique, posture and high stride frequency.

 Natural Running is very much about technique, where you typically land in the middle of the foot or forefoot.
 This is done to take advantage of the resilient shock absorption from the foot and the body’s construction, thereby sparing the rest of the body against the hard shocks from the landing.
 One returns to the roots and runs more, as man does without shoes.
 For example, watch the children run on the beach.
 This pursuit of the original natural element of running has created and given name to Natural Running.

 Depending on the belief, you go from barefoot running to more classic running shoes with a low heel drop.
 The low heel drop (the level difference between the thickness of the midsole under the heel and forefoot) helps to require a landing further forward on the foot so that you land more on the entire foot.
 The running shoes must be flexible so that they follow the movements of the foot while you run.
 Likewise, a low weight is essential when you need to have a barefoot-like feel in your run.